See our page on herd immunity for an explanation of what herd immunity is.

-Even the Faculty of Homeopathy, a UK organisation which aims to ensure high standards in homeopathic practice and training, states that ‘Where there is no medical contraindication, immunisation should be carried out in the normal way using the conventional tested and approved vaccines’.
+Even the Faculty of Homeopathy, a UK organisation which aims to ensure high standards in homeopathic practice and training, states that ‘When there is no medical contraindication...immunisation should be carried out according to the current protocol using approved vaccines.’

 This is not true.
 Today more people survive infection because of better medical care and medicines such as antibiotics, but infectious diseases are still dangerous.

 People sometimes think that if their child gets a disease like measles or tetanus nowadays, a visit to the doctor or hospital will easily sort it out.
 In fact many infectious diseases lead to complications that still cannot be treated, even with the best medical care available (for example meningitis, encephalitis - inflammation of the brain - and even pneumonia).
 Even in countries with good intensive care facilities, 3 in 10 of those who get tetanus will die.

 This is true to some extent.
 In the early part of the 20th century better hygiene and sanitation, clean water and better food all contributed to better health.
 Smaller families and less crowded living conditions meant that diseases were not passed on so easily.
 Medicine and supportive care were both improving, so that people who caught a disease were less likely to die, and those who ended up with serious disabilities could be kept alive.

 However, without vaccination it would have been impossible to reduce the levels of infectious diseases like measles to almost zero.